o7g8/aws-cdk-dotnet-microservice/workshop/content/preparation/03_visualstudio2019.md

   ![AWS Extension](aws_vs_plugin.png)

-  - Click _OK_ and the extension should successfully connect to to AWS, so you will see a list of AWS services as it's shown on the picture above.
+  - Click _OK_ and the extension should successfully connect to AWS, so you will see a list of AWS services as it's shown on the picture above.